mit-han-lab/efficientvit/README.md

 ## About EfficientViT Models

-EfficientViT is a new family of vision models for efficient high-resolution vision, especially segmentation.
-The core building block of EfficientViT is a new lightweight multi-scale attention module that achieves global receptive field and multi-scale learning with only hardware-efficient operations.
+EfficientViT is a new family of vision models for efficient high-resolution dense prediction.
+The core building block of EfficientViT is a new lightweight multi-scale linear attention module that achieves global receptive field and multi-scale learning with only hardware-efficient operations.

 Here are comparisons with prior SOTA semantic segmentation models:
 <p align="left">